DJ LeMahieu Player Props: Yankees vs. Rays

 DJ LeMahieu At The Plate

-- LeMahieu is batting .260 with six doubles, a triple, three home runs and eight walks.
+- LeMahieu has six doubles, a triple, three home runs and 10 walks while batting .275.

+- LeMahieu will look to extend his four-game hitting streak.
+He's batting .375 over the course of his last outings.

-- LeMahieu has reached base via a hit in 19 games this year (of 28 played), and had multiple hits in six of those games.
+- LeMahieu has picked up a hit in 20 of 29 games this year, with multiple hits seven times.

-- In 12 games this season, LeMahieu has picked up an RBI, with more than one RBI once.
+- In 12 games this year, LeMahieu has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.